-In 2010, soon after the County Open Space was incorporated into the Fort Collins Growth Management Area (GMA), the City took over site management as agreed to in the original Intergovernmental Agreement.
+In 2010, soon after the County Open Space was incorporated into the Fort Collins Growth Management Area (GMA), the City took over some of the site management as agreed to in the original Intergovernmental Agreement.
 The Larimer County Rangers office remained housed on the site.

 The City's Fossil Creek Reservoir Natural Area property and the Fossil Creek Reservoir Regional Open Space property were combined into one site in 2010, co-owned and managed by City of Fort Collins Natural Areas Department and Larimer County Natural Resources Department.
 County rangers patrol the Fossil Creek Reservoir area and perform light maintenance duties in exchange for use of the office building and small shop.
-The City of Fort Collins is responsible for maintaining the building, parking lot, trails, picnic areas, interpretive signage, and wildlife viewing structures, and performing resource management activities.
+Larimer County is responsible for maintaining the building.
+The City of Fort Collins is responsible for maintaining the parking lot, trails, picnic areas, interpretive signage, and wildlife viewing structures, and performing resource management activities.

 Due to this natural area's high wildlife value, dogs, bikes, and horses are not allowed on the trails with the exception of Carpenter Road Trail, which will become a portion of the paved Fossil Creek trail in the future (City of Fort Collins 2013b).
-Fishing and boating are not allowed on the reservoir or Duck Lake.
-Fossil Creek Reservoir Natural Area offers expansive views, hiking, picnicking, and unique wildlife watching any time of the year.
-Adequate parking is available on the site; if needed, the side of the entrance road can be used for overflow parking during large special events.
+Fishing and boating are not allowed on the reservoir or Duck wildlife watching any time of the year.
+Adequate parking is available on the site; if needed, a side of the entrance road can be used for overflow parking during large special events.
 Visitor Counts from 2016 indicate that from approximately 1,000-5,500 pedestrians use the trail system each month with the lowest numbers in December and the highest numbers in July.